A reader previously asked us: “Is there a Kiwisaver gold fund that I could invest in?”

 Of course this is not too different from any other Kiwisaver fund.
 Refer to this for more on the risks of Kiwisaver: Kiwisaver and Bank Bail Ins: If a Bank Fails, Are Kiwisaver Funds Affected by the OBR?

 So we certainly wouldn’t view these funds as financial insurance as we do physical gold and silver bullion.
 But rather as exposure to the gold sector.
-So a gold related investment.
+So more of a gold related investment.

 Other Things to Consider in This DIY Kiwisaver Precious Metals Fund